Sai Capital Ltd.-இன் இயக்குநர் அறிக்கை

 Opportunities:

-in the growth of the economy.
-The Company hopes to capitalise on its
+The Company is well positioned to avail opportunities and participate in the growth of the economy.
+The Company hopes to capitalise on its experience and turn in a better performance in the future years.

 Threats:

-could lead to losses in the event of adverse movements in equities both
+Major fluctuations in Capital Markets pose a significant challenge and could lead to losses in the event of adverse movements in equities both domestic and global.
+Financing activities assume a higher risk during a slowdown in the economy.

 Segment wise performance:

-The Company is engaged primarily in the business of Investments &
+The Company is engaged primarily in the business of Investments & Finance and accordingly there are no separate reportable segment as per Accounting Standard 17.

 Future Prospects and Outlook: